Need to understand your child’s behavior or school concerns?

 Doctoral student clinicians at the Center for Behavioral Health at Spalding University offer services designed to meet your individualized needs.
 Our students are trained and supervised in the most up-to-date strategies to help you be successful in meeting your goals for improving your life.
 We provide assessment and therapy services with children, couples, adolescents, adults, groups, and families.
 Outreach and workshop opportunities are also available for groups and organizations (see Community In-Reach tab).
-We also have the MaeStreet Center housed within the CBH to provide services with clients experiencing race-based stress and trauma (see MaeStreet Center tab for more information).
+We also have a Race-based Stress and Trauma Center housed within the CBH (see Specialty Clinics tab for more information).

 Topics we talk about with clients who come to us for care are not limited to, but include the following:

 Depression and mood-related issues Excessive worry or general anxiety

 Obsessive-compulsive disorder Relationship issues and concerns

 Social Anxiety Family conflict or divorce

 Panic Parenting troubles or concerns

 Gender and sexuality questions School difficulties or refusal